 In Asia, the Western Great Bustard is described as breeding in Artemisia and Stipa steppes, and mountain foothills, with some incursion into semi-desert areas (Gubin 2007).
-It also formerly bred on the mountainous plateaus of the Tian Shan at considerable elevations (Nefedov 2013a; Gubin 2007).
+It also formerly bred on the mountainous plateaus of the Tian Shan at considerable elevations (Gubin 2007; Nefedov 2013a).

 As steppe regions of Central Asia have been converted to agriculture, Great Bustards have adopted low-intensity crop agriculture as habitat.
 A quantitative field study in the mid-twentieth century found Great Bustards in Kostanai Province of Kazakhstan to prefer fallows to unplowed steppe (Ryabov 1949).
 However, in northern Kazakhstan and western Siberia, Great Bustards remained on those lands which were unsuitable for plowing, and thus also retained low human population densities (Nefedov 2018).

-During and after the economic transition, Great Bustards in this region also used abandoned lands in various stages of succession to secondary grassland steppe.
+During and after the economic transition following the dissolution of the USSR, Great Bustards in this region also used abandoned lands in various stages of succession to secondary grassland steppe.
 Many leks and wintering sites are located in extensive agricultural mosaics incorporating fallow rotations, with foothill pastures also playing an important role (Kessler & Smith 2014).
-The establishment of soybean fields has been reported as enabling the overwintering of Great Bustards at sites in East Kazakhstan where this phenomenon was previously uncommon (Berezovikov 2016).
+The establishment of soybean fields has been reported as enabling the overwintering of Great Bustards at sites in East Kazakhstan where overwintering was previously uncommon (Berezovikov 2016).